-The process of documenting your life journey through art can help ease the experience of participants' lives by helping people share aspects of their lives in relation to the organization and their community.
-Self-advocacy has proven to have greater impact on local communities than most other methods of edification.
-The positive health & social benefits of participatory arts activities include: peer support, collaborative relationships and improved social skills.
-It is important for these artists to tell their stories in a way that is most expressive to them and most educational to the broader public.
+The process of documenting your journey through art can help ease the experience of participants' lives by helping people share aspects of their stories in an expressive way.
+The health and social benefits of participatory arts activities include: peer support, collaborative relationships and improved social skills.

 Kathy Black is an artist with many different inspirations and interests.
 Her work often uses elements of collage and found objects in a unique and creative way.

 Marvin Dale is new to making art but has taken to it quite naturally.
 He paints animals and makes hand carved pipes and walking canes from wood.